 Stevens: Very refreshing.
 And so it all got done.
 It clearly was a real breakthrough doing that synthesis.

 Matthies: Itís work that lives on today.

 Matthies: We were talking about other students or faculty who had a great influence on you in your early years.
 You were an Assistant Professor and then you became an Associate Professor.
 When?

 Stevens: It was probably around 1960.
 I canít remember.

 Stevens: To tell you the truth, I donít remember.
 But I think tenure must have come a little bit later than that.

 Matthies: So you were promoted and then tenured.
 When did you become a full professor here?

-Stevens: I donít know that either.
-I think I said that I became the Labelle Professor in 1965 but Iím not even sure of that date.
+I donít know that either.
+I think I said that I became the LaBel Professor in 1965 but Iím not even sure of that date.
 So I must have been promoted to full professor before that.
 I donít know the dates.

 Matthies: Did you ever consider going anywhere else than MIT?
 Or have you always been happy here?